 Associate in Applied Science – 62 credit hours

 Purpose: The Human Services Program prepares students in a number of areas to enter the human services or medical fields as entry level case workers.
 A series of foundational courses and experience that provide skills for a range of employment opportunities based on a solid foundation of service delivery and understanding of human growth and development.
 It will qualify them for skilled entry into a specialty of their choice.
 The program will provide opportunities for personal and professional growth through applied and classroom instruction, community involvement, and practical experience under direct supervision of professionals in local agencies.
-This program is available Fall 2012.

 Career Opportunities: Positions available in the field include case managers in both the human services and medical fields, volunteer coordinators for various agencies, human service specialists, and substance abuse counselors.